 She had taken the role of married Ellen Wagstaff Arden.
 The most highly-anticipated scene, which would have been the first nude scene in an American sound film by a major star, was a well-publicized nude swimming pool scene.
-[Note: It was reported that the star gave up her nude body covering.]

 The production of Something's Got to Give was revamped and remade as Move Over Darling (1963), starring Doris Day - and without nudity, of course.

 Director Edward Dmytryk's melodrama (based on Nelson Algren's 1956 novel of the same name) was considered a shocking film (for its time).
 It was notable as the first major Hollywood film to be open about the subject of lesbianism even while restrictions were being imposed by the Production Code, but it was harshly criticized as lewd, tawdry, and sleazy.

 Its Oscar-nominated title song had the tagline: "Love is Best When Kept a Secret," alluding to the film's seedy underworld plot set in Depression-Era New Orleans.
 The hookers at the Doll's House bordello (more opulent in the film than in the novel, with a jazz band and a bar) were managed by lecherous, iron-willed, villainous lesbian madame Jo Courtney (Barbara Stanwyck - the first US actress to portray a lesbian in a feature film), who was sexually disinterested in her disabled husband.

 Anne Baxter portrayed Mexican café owner Terasina Vidaverri who allowed Dove to stay and work on the outskirts of New Orleans, while he searched for (and finally located) Hallie.